Abeszz/SC4002-NLP-Assignment/README.md

 ## Output

-Each method in this notebook will output its results to a CSV file.
+The notebook will output performance of each model to a CSV file.
 The generated CSV files will be saved in the project directory.
 The CSV files will be named according to the method used, for example: `part3_blstm_bgru_results.csv`.

 The CSV files will include:
 - **Best Hyperparameters Chosen**: Only the optimal hyperparameter values selected during the run.